Rakaneth/tcod-tut-2023/README.md

 Among the things that got refactored was the `GameState` class.
 It worked initally until I got some help from @HexDecimal regarding proper use of the World to store arbitrary data.
 In a night of feverish inspiration (and an unhealthy dose of insomnia), I have removed that class and cleaned up all the functions that relied on the helpers there.

 *Now* week 3 is complete.
 I will likely start week 4 early while I have inspiration.

+## Addendum 2023-7-21

+I skipped...*way* ahead.
+It turns out that the main motivation behind me wanting to clean up the gamestate was so that I could do some preliminary saving and loading, and it turns out that my efforts have paid off.
+Now the world pickles just fine, and I can load the game from a previous save.
+I tried to do this with the GameState class and it wasn't pickling properly.

 ## Week 2